beedrill/MSight_docs/docs/source/index.rst

 MSight is an edge-cloud infrastructure data system built for roadside perception and cooperative driving.
 As one of the earliest such systems, MSight considers several important features.

-* MSight is fully containerize using `Docker <https://www.docker.com/>`_.
+* MSight is fully containerized using `Docker <https://www.docker.com/>`_.
 Making it portable and easy to install, and migrate between systems and edge devices.

 .. toctree::